sfomuseum/go-www-geotag/README.md

 In this configuration the `server` application a simple three-pane interface for geotagging images.

-* The left-hand panel contains a map a `Leaflet.GeotagPhoto` camera for defining a focal point and field of view.
+* The left-hand panel contains a map and a `Leaflet.GeotagPhoto` camera for defining a focal point and field of view.

 * The middle panel contains controls for loading images and for filtering and selecting reverse-geocoding results (that are updated as the camera's focal point changes).

 * The right-hand panels contains GeoJSON `Feature` data containing information about the camera's focal point and field of view as well as any reverse-geocoding data, if present, encoded in the `wof:parent_id` and `wof:hierarchy` properties.

-The `server` application as configured does not have any way to publish data outside of copy-pasting the raw GeoJSON data in to another document.
+The `server` application as configured has a limited set of ways to publish data outside of copy-pasting the raw GeoJSON data in to another document.
 That will be addressed in subsequent examples.

 _Related: [Geotagging at SFO Museum, Part 3 – What Is the Simplest Thing?](https://millsfield.sfomuseum.org/blog/2020/04/27/geotagging-simple/), [Geotagging at SFO Museum, Part 6 – Writers](https://millsfield.sfomuseum.org/blog/2020/04/30/geotagging-writers/), [Geotagging at SFO Museum, Part 7 – Custom Writers](https://millsfield.sfomuseum.org/blog/2020/05/01/geotagging-custom-writers/) and [Geotagging at SFO Museum, part 9 – Publishing Data](https://millsfield.sfomuseum.org/blog/2020/05/07/geotagging-publishing/)._